LuuucasM/Imaginengion/ObsidianVault/Imaginengion/longer term things to do or fix.md

 - expose a way to use internal engine assets to the editor
 	- like for example if something is white texture and then i change it, i have no way of changing it back to white texture if i change my mind
 	- i can either expose the engine assets OR add some X button that will return the value back to default but I think just exposing engine assets is better and who knows maybe in the future engine assets will contain a whole lots of nice goodies to make dev lives easier
+- abstract away the ECS so I can start working on comparing my ECS with others to do research on heuristic functions when dealing with sorting component buckets